awsdocs/aws-codeartifact-user-guide/doc_source/getting-started.md

 You can complete this tutorial using the AWS Management Console or the AWS Command Line Interface \(AWS CLI\)\.
 To follow the tutorial, you must first complete the following prerequisites:
 +  Complete the steps in [Setting up with AWS CodeArtifact](get-set-up-for-codeartifact.md)\.
 +  Install the npm CLI\.
-For more information, see [Installing the npm CLI](https://npme.npmjs.com/docs/cli/installation.html) on the npm website\.
+For more information, see [Downloading and installing Node\.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) in the npm documentation\.